 Now that we understand their benefits, cacti are grown and harvested just for the plants inside.
 It is a gel.
 You can also extract it for an even more concentrated and potent application.

 Because cacti usually grow in the desert, where there is little water, they have evolved to collect and store as much moisture inside as they possibly can.
-The properties that make cacti great at holding onto and utilizing stored moisture make it an excellent moisturizer for our skin.
+The properties that make cacti great at holding onto and utilizing stored moisture make them an excellent moisturizer for our skin.

 Not only does it deliver moisture, but it also helps to train your complexion to hold onto its moisture.
 Cacti are pros when preventing moisture loss, and nothing keeps skin looking healthy and vibrant like the proper level of moisture.
 In addition, it locks moisture in so your complexion stays hydrated.